LAB-BASED TRAINING:

 BUILDING LIFE SAFETY SYSTEMS TECHNOLOGIST (LSST) “V” (Verification)

-FTN-LSST-V COURSE - Individual Registration - $925.00 (or $725.00*) ASTTBC RFPT or CFAA Certified Technicians qualify for a special rebate (bring your identification to the first class along with your receipt) *If you already own copies of the Standards (listed below), please select the “LSST-V Course Only” option and bring your copies to class!
+FTN-LSST-V COURSE - Individual Registration - $725.00* ASTTBC RFPT or CFAA Certified Technicians qualify for a special rebate (bring your identification to the first class along with your receipt) *If you already own copies of the Standards please bring your copies to class!
 Seating is limited to twenty (20) participants Pre-requisite: Successful completion of BCIT Fire Alarm Course, CFAA Courses 1 & 5, or FTN-LSST-F Course (Practical Requirements for full certification as an RFPT “AL”, or LSST “F” must also be met).
-An individual on the City of Vancouver’s Bulletin 2003-009-BU/EL, or a CFAA or ASTTBC registered/certified technician in the employ of a manufacturer automatically qualifies.
+An individual on the City of Vancouver’s Qualified Verifiers List, or a CFAA or ASTTBC registered/certified technician in the employ of a manufacturer automatically qualifies.

 - Terminate, program, initialize and troubleshoot a POTTER PFC-8500 and Mircom FX-2000 fully addressable fire alarm control,